-From osteoarthritis, to rheumatoid arthritis, and more, arthritis is the leading cause of disability in America.1 So if you’re one of 50 million adults living with this disease, you’ve no doubt spent quite a lot of time searching for any and every kind of arthritis treatment out there.
-While there is currently no cure, using a product like Voltaren Arthritis Pain Gel (which works to relieve pain of osteoarthritis when applied to the affected area) in conjunction with the natural remedies listed below, is a great way to provide your body—and mind—with some relief.
+From osteoarthritis to rheumatoid arthritis and more, arthritis is the leading cause of disability in America.1 So if you’re one of 50 million adults living with this disease, you’ve no doubt spent quite a lot of time searching for any and every kind of arthritis treatment out there.
+While there is currently no cure, using a product like Voltaren Arthritis Pain Gel (which works to relieve the pain of osteoarthritis when applied to the affected area) in conjunction with the natural remedies listed below is a great way to provide your body—and mind—with some relief.

-If you’re thinking, “sign me up, please,” read on for a few natural remedies that have been shown to ease symptoms of arthritis pain, and then talk to your doctor about developing a personalized plan.
+If you’re thinking, “sign me up, please,” read on for a few natural remedies for rheumatoid arthritis that have been shown to ease symptoms of arthritis pain, and then talk to your doctor about developing a personalized plan for sustainable pain management.

 It’s not uncommon for those of us who have never tried yoga to believe it’s only for limber, flexible people who can easily tie themselves into knots (while upside down, no less!), but that couldn’t be further from the truth.
-Beginner yoga classes typically contain simple, gentle movements that can build strength, flexibility, and balance over time.
-Some small studies even suggest that yoga may benefit people living with arthritis when it comes to pain, function, mood, and energy.2, 3 Although more research has to be done to establish yoga alone as a bona fide natural remedy for arthritis, it may prove helpful when worked into an overall treatment plan.
-And with just a little bit of practice, you may just find yourself downward dogging with the best of them.
-Namaste!.
+Beginner yoga classes typically contain simple, gentle movements2 that can build strength, flexibility, and balance over time.
+Some small studies even suggest that yoga3 may benefit people living with arthritis when it comes to pain, function, mood, and energy.
+Although more research has to be done to establish yoga alone as a bona fide natural remedy for arthritis, it may prove helpful when worked into an overall treatment plan.
+Of course, one of the best side effects of practicing yoga is that it can help build mindfulness.
+By practicing breathing techniques and meditation, individuals also tackle symptoms of stress, which can contribute to bodily inflammation and pain.
+With just a little bit of practice, you may just find yourself downward dogging with the best of them.

 As if you needed an excuse for a spa day!
-For those dealing with arthritis symptoms though, a massage can actually be so much more than just a relaxing activity that helps you forget about all the realities of daily life, like those bills you haven’t paid and work emails you still need to send.
-Studies suggest that massage may reduce pain for those dealing with both rheumatoid arthritis and osteoarthritis.5 If you’re interested in starting up a regular massage routine, consult with your physician or rheumatologist to make sure you’re a good candidate for this natural remedy.
+For those dealing with arthritis symptoms, a massage can actually be so much more than just a relaxing activity that helps you forget about all the realities of daily life, like those bills you haven’t paid and work emails you still need to send.
+Studies suggest5 that massage may reduce pain for those dealing with both rheumatoid arthritis and osteoarthritis.
+If you’re interested in starting up a regular massage routine, consult with your physician or rheumatologist to make sure you’re a good candidate for this natural remedy.
 If so, prepare to escape into the relaxing abyss and let the relief begin.

-While studies about ''arthritis friendly diets'' (including the use of supplements) are ongoing, researchers seem to agree that: Being overweight can be a major risk factor for osteoarthritis; low vitamin D levels may be linked to an increased risk of osteoarthritis and rheumatoid arthritis; and eating a Mediterranean-style diet can help curb inflammation.7, 8 According to the Arthritis Foundation, eating anti-inflammatory foods, such as fruits, nuts, seeds and beans, may also have benefits for arthritis symptoms.
+While studies about “arthritis friendly diets“ (including the use of supplements) are ongoing, researchers seem to agree: being overweight7 can be a major risk factor for osteoarthritis; low vitamin D levels may be linked to an increased risk of osteoarthritis and rheumatoid arthritis; and eating a Mediterranean-style diet can help curb inflammation8.
+According to the Arthritis Foundation, eating anti-inflammatory foods, such as fruits, nuts, seeds, and beans, may also have benefits for arthritis symptoms.
 Fish, vegetables and olive oil have anti-inflammatory properties, too, and are options to consider when shopping at the grocery store.9 Talk with your doctor about the appropriate diet for your type of arthritis to come up with a meal plan that may help.